August 1

 Disrespect Anger

 Maybe they haven’t listened to you; maybe they have ignored you; maybe they have called you names, insulted you, or diminished you in some way.
-Disrespect anger that can also be deep-seated and intense.
+Disrespect and anger can also be deep-seated and intense.

 Paranoid Anger